LandscapeGeoinformatics/csv_boxplots_nb2021/README.md

-# simple statistics notebook for binder
+# Simple statistics notebook for binder

 Python notebook for given lectures in University of Tartu